Celebrating the work of Mount Holyoke staff

 At the May 30 ceremony, Stephens and Executive Director of Human Resources Heidi Friedman bestowed Trailblazer and Mary Lyon Leadership awards.

-President Stephens then bestowed Trailblazer Awards on Mount Holyoke staff members who have been singled out by their colleagues and managers for their outstanding efforts.
-Trailblazer Awards honor “individuals or teams who have completed a project, or met a challenge head-on, and, through their collaboration and creativity, have advanced the College’s mission and incorporated our shared values into their work.”
+According to the citation, the Trailblazer Award is given to “individuals or teams who have completed a project, or met a challenge head-on, and, through their collaboration and creativity, have advanced the College’s mission and incorporated our shared values into their work.”

-Winterfest isn’t the only occasion Mount Holyoke College celebrates its staff; Trailblazer Awards and the Mary Lyon Leadership Awards are also given out at the end of the academic year.
-The Mary Lyon Leadership Award honors “groups or individuals who reflect Mount Holyoke’s institutional core values of integrity and excellence, whose contributions advance the mission of the College and the initiatives of the strategic plan, and who through their exemplary service have demonstrated their dedication to the institution.”
+The Mary Lyon Leadership Award is given to groups or individuals who, as the citation reads, “reflect Mount Holyoke’s institutional core values of integrity and excellence, whose contributions advance the mission of the College and the initiatives of the strategic plan, and who through their exemplary service have demonstrated their dedication to the institution.”

 “Latrina creates meaningful opportunities for students, staff and faculty to strengthen connections,” Stephens said about the associate dean.
 “Her ability to drive actions that demonstrate our community values and to bring fresh approaches to the work has been key to the success of initiatives and programming on campus this year.”